 - Lay baby down on her back – still awake, but clearly drowsy

 We recommend the Dreamland Weighted Swaddle (minus the swaddle wing if they are already rolling over) for helping your newborn stay relaxed.
-The weight feels like a gentle hug and increases serotonin and melatonin production to relax your baby to help them fall asleep faster, sleep longer, and put themselves back to sleep on their own if they wake up.
+The weight feels like a gentle hug to relax your baby to help them fall asleep faster, sleep longer, and put themselves back to sleep on their own if they wake up.

 Each step listed is important, but it's extra important that you lay your baby down drowsy but awake.
 If you lay your baby down when they are already asleep, they are relying completely on you get to this stage.
 But this is the time you need to teach them to fall asleep on their own, as we discuss in our sleep training article.
 Now, if you’re starting the transition to a crib with an older infant, you probably already have a bedtime routine in place.
 If that’s been working so far, stick with that!